 We continue to inspect our outfalls at least once in five years.
 The purpose of these inspections is to detect and eliminate any illicit connections or discharges to our County storm drainage system.
 The County also maintains a stormwater hotline for the public to report suspected illicit discharges or other stormwater concerns.
 There were no illicit discharges to the County MS4 system identified this year.
-A total of 122 (23%) MS4 road outfalls were inspected and 29 (100%) of building outfalls were inspected during this reporting period.
-Ulster County piloted a GIS based outfall inspection application and will continue to develop this application.
+A total of 387 (70%) MS4 road outfalls were inspected and 29 (100%) of building outfalls were inspected during this reporting period.
+Ulster County is in the process of migrating to a stormwater management ESRI Solution to monitor and map stormwater infrastructure assets.